MatthewWaller/ReaderViewExample/README.md

 A demonstration of creating a reader for attributed text in SwiftUI.
 Complete with chapter pagination.
-I use more or less this approach in my app Ember Glow., a creative fiction writing app.
+I use more or less this approach in my app Ember Glow, my creative fiction writing app.